vector-of-bool/vector-of-bool.github.io/_drafts/cm_resources.md

 problem, the one thing that made me immediately think that CMake was up to the task was one very specific and rarely used CMake feature: `file(READ HEX)`.
-Yep, CMake's `file(READ)` command lets you read in the bytes of a file as a sequence of hexadecimal digits, if you just specify the `HEX` keyword on the end.
+Yep, CMake's `file(READ)` command lets you read in the bytes of a file as a sequence of hexadecimal digits, just by using the `HEX` keyword on the end.
 And what can we do with those digits?
 Well, we can use them to generate character literals, of course!
 Here's a simple example: